ibm-cloud-docs/vpc/file_storage_vpc_about.md

 When you create or update a mount target, you can specify the manner in which you want the mount target to be accessed on the file share.
 You have two options:

-* Use security groups access mode to authorize access to the file share for a specific virtual server instance or instances within a subnet.
-This option is available to newer file shares based on the `dp2` profile and communication between authorized virtual server instance and the file share can optionally be IPsec encapsulated.
+* Use the security group access mode to authorize access to the file share for a specific virtual server instance or instances within a subnet.
+This option is available to newer file shares based on the `dp2` profile and communication between the authorized virtual server instance and the file share can optionally be IPsec encapsulated.
 For more information, see [Encryption in Transit](#fs-eit).
 Cross-zone mounting is also supported.

 * Use the VPC access mode to allow access to the file share to any virtual server instance in the same zone of a VPC.
 This option is available for all [file share profiles](/docs/vpc?topic=vpc-file-storage-profiles).
 Cross-zone mounting and encryption of data in transit are not supported for shares with VPC access mode.